midtown-ai/glossary/glossary/m.md

  See also [M], ...

+# Multi-Class Classification

+ ML for classification with more than 2 categories. :warning: Categories are mutually exclusive.

+ See also [M], [Binary Classification], [Classification Task], [Multi-Label Classification]

 # Multi-Head Attention

  ~ the brains of the Transformer and responsible for performance through parallelism.
 Multi-Head Attention consists of several attention layers running in parallel.
 The Attention layer takes its input in the form of three parameters, known as the Query, Key, and Value (aka Q,K,V).
 All three parameters are similar in structure, with each word in the sequence represented by a vector.
 In transformers is used for encoder and decoder.